This blog may contain affiliate links. Read our disclosure policy for more info.

 What I like most about the Vancouver Aquarium is that they are a conservation project.
 It’s actually a non-profit so your entrance fee goes towards a few really neat projects to help protect sea life!

-Admission is $38 CAD for an adult, but you can often get a better deal booking online.
+Admission is $38 CAD for an adult, but you can often get a better deal by booking online.

 17. Go Wine Tasting in the Fraser Valley